Her Royal Highness The Princess Royal joins 91ÊÓÆµÍø in celebrating nursing and optometry graduates at special ceremony

 Additional honours included the Chancellor’s Nursing Award, presented to Gemma Mackay from Golspie, who completed a BSc in Adult Nursing.
 Gemma was recognised for her resilience, commitment, and outstanding performance as a nursing student, despite facing significant personal challenges.
 She said:

 “The course was challenging for me at times.
 I’ve had a lot going on in my personal life over the last few years, but I got there.
-I wouldn't be here today without the reassurance and support of Danni, my personal academic tutor.
-I am honoured to have been nominated for the Chancellor’s Nursing Award and overwhelmed that I won!”
+I wouldn't be here today without the reassurance and support of Danni, m